 Planning ahead and thinking about your personal needs in case of an emergency is important.
-Think about what you will need and make sure it is easily accessible, and as portable (easy to move) as possible.
+Think about what you will need, make sure it is easily accessible, and as portable (easy to move) as possible.

 Basic items for an emergency and survival for 72 hours:

-- Battery-powered or wind-up radio and extra batteries.
+- Battery-powered or hand-crank radio and extra batteries